YoEight/eventstore-rs/README.md

         .unwrap();

     // It is not mandatory to use JSON as a data format however GetEventStore
-    // provides great additional values if you do so. let payload = json!({
+    // provides great additional value if you do so. let payload = json!({
         "is_rust_a_nice_language": true,
     });